wzhe06/SparkCTR/README.md

         |  23643|    150|          6|      series|1533615737|              0|      0.69314|   0.0221|          0|[-0.0905480831861...|[0.11896882951259...|    0|
         |  60392|    636|         22|      series|1533445757|              0|          0.0|   0.0221|          1|[0.0, 0.0, 0.0, 0...|[0.00568220764398...|    0|
         +-------+-------+-----------+------------+----------+---------------+-------------+---------+-----------+--------------------+--------------------+-----+
+# Usage
+It's a maven project.
+Spark version is 2.3.0.
+Scala version is 2.11.
+After dependencies are imported by maven automatically, you can simple run the example function(com.ggstar.example.ModelSelection) to get the metrics comparison among all models.

 # Related Papers on CTR prediction
 * [[GBDT+LR]Practical Lessons from Predicting Clicks on Ads at Facebook.pdf](https://github.com/wzhe06/Ad-papers/blob/master/CTR%20Prediction/%5BGBDT%2BLR%5DPractical%20Lessons%20from%20Predicting%20Clicks%20on%20Ads%20at%20Facebook.pdf) <br />